andreped/livermask/README.md

 ![Screenshot](figures/Segmentation_CustusX.PNG)

+The figure shows a predicted liver with the corresponding patient CT in 3DSlicer.
+It is the Volume-10 from the LITS17 dataset.

 First of all:
 The LITS dataset can be accessible from here (https://competitions.codalab.org), and the corresponding paper for the challenge (Bilic.
 P et al..
 (2019).
 The Liver Tumor Segmentation Benchmark (LiTS). https://arxiv.org/abs/1901.04056).
 If trained model is used please cite this paper.